rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 It is possible to extract all or part of a backup.

 `tar` implicitly backs up in relative mode even if the path of the information to be backed up is mentioned in absolute mode.
 However, backups and restores in absolute mode are possible.
+If you want to see a separate example of the usage of `tar`, please refer to [this document](../../guides/backup/tar.md).

 ### Restoration guidelines